 - shortness of breath or cough

-How is lymphoma evaluated?
+How is lymphoma diagnosed and evaluated?

 Your primary doctor will begin by asking you about your medical history and symptoms and perform a physical exam.
 Your doctor may also order one or more of the following tests.